 What about the Disney content, you ask?
-It’s mostly confined to eight pages in a single chapter (six, if you’re interested).
-A good portion of this section includes a history of Walt’s life that will be very familiar to most fans.
+It mostly appears in eight pages in a single chapter (six, if it interests you).
+A good portion of this section includes a history of Walt’s life that will be familiar to most fans.
 Tirella devotes a few paragraphs to the four Disney attractions, with the most time spent on Great Moments with Mr. Lincoln.
-Given the “Tomorrow-land” in the title, I expected more emphasis on Disney’s groundbreaking technologies at the Fair.
-There’s a brief mention of Walt’s plans for the EPCOT project, but it just scratches the surface of the topic.
+Given the “Tomorrow-land” in the title, I expected more emphasis on Disney’s groundbreaking technologies at the Fair in Tomorrow-land.
+There’s a brief mention of Walt’s plans for the EPCOT project, but it just scratches the surface.

 Tomorrow-land isn’t a Disney book, yet there’s still a great story of the Fair and its many challenges.
 It lost serious money yet is still referenced today.
 This summer’s Tomorrowland movie recreated the event in a pivotal early scene.
-Many of us are still intrigued by such a gigantic undertaking, especially because of Disney’s involvement in it.
+Many of us are still intrigued by such a gigantic undertaking, especially because of Disney’s involvement.
 Tirella places the Fair in the context of a tumultuous era, though there are a few surprise omissions.
 His mention of Walter Keane’s “Tomorrow Forever” painting doesn’t mention that his wife Margaret actually painted it (as shown in the movie Big Eyes).
-This brief instance makes me wonder if there are other issues within the book.
+This brief instance makes me wonder if there are other issues.
 Regardless, it’s an interesting look at an event that’s still finding new fans to this day.